SkaziBavaria/VBoxVMasService/README.md

 ### Troubleshooting

+#### PowerShell Script Unsigned Error
-- If you receive an error about the script being unsigned, you can change your PowerShell execution policy to RemoteSigned by running the following command as an administrator:
+If you receive an error about the script being unsigned, you might be facing restrictions from the PowerShell execution policy.
+To address this:

+1. Open PowerShell as an administrator.
+2. Change your PowerShell execution policy to RemoteSigned by running the following command:
 `Set-ExecutionPolicy RemoteSigned`

+#### VirtualBox Installation Directory Not Found
-- If you receive an error about the VirtualBox installation directory not being found, you can specify the path to the VBoxManage.exe executable with the -VBoxManagePath parameter.
+If you encounter an error about the VirtualBox installation directory not being found, you can specify the path to the VBoxManage.exe executable using the -VBoxManagePath parameter:
 `.\VBoxServiceTask.ps1 -VMName "MyVM" -VBoxManagePath "C:\Program Files\Oracle\VirtualBox\VBoxManage.exe"`

+#### VirtualBox VM Doesn't Start on Specified Frequency
+If you attempt to start a VirtualBox VM on a specified frequency (e.g., AtStartup) using a command like:

+`.\VBoxServiceTask.ps1 -VMName "MyVM" -Frequency AtStartup` ...and the VM doesn't start as expected, it could be due to the scheduled task not having access to the user-specific VirtualBox configuration.

+To address this, try specifying the user account that has VirtualBox installed using the `-User `parameter:

+`.\VBoxServiceTask.ps1 -VMName "MyVM" -Frequency AtStartup -User "YourUsername"` Replace "YourUsername" with the name of your user account.

 ### License
 This script is released under the [MIT License](./LICENSE)